 As a council tenant you must pay your rent in advance every week, fortnight or month, according to your tenancy conditions.

-Your rent is fixed every April.
-If we have to increase your rent, for example because we make improvements to your home, we'll tell you in writing at least four weeks in advance.
+Your rent is fixed every April, in line with government legislation for setting rents.
+If we have to increase your rent, we’ll tell you in writing at least four weeks in advance.

 Pay by monthly direct debit